 A pouch is required to grip the projectile in place prior to and during the shot.
 Having it at the right weight and size is important to get a virtuous performance.
 Only scarce materials can endure the stress that the pouch undergoes during the shot, and as such leather is both cheap and affective for this task.
 It needs to be soft and supple, frivolous and robust.
 A typical choice is fragmented leather from cow or pig, with a thickness of 1-3mm for standard draw bulks.
-The best material however is kangaroo leather.
 It endures a lot of pressure and strain whereas being soft, supple and lightweight.